ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

 You will appreciate Graphviz support in debug, we think.
 Logic instructions support will come after arithmetic section.
 Even llvm backend handle the IR only, we get the IR from the corresponding C operators with designed C example code.
-Readers should focus on the mapping of C operators and llvm IR and how defining llvm backend in td to translate them into target backend instructions.
+Instead of the classes relationship in this backend structure at the previous chapter, readers should focus on the mapping of C operators and llvm IR and how defining llvm backend in td to translate them into target backend instructions.
 HILO register class is defined in this chapter.
 Readers should see why and how to handle other register class beyond general